Udene1/Verimutfs/FRIEND_ONBOARDING.md

 - ✅ Connect to the entire network mesh
 - ✅ Start syncing VNS entries

-**How it works:** The `bootstrap.vns` name resolves to all registered bootstrap nodes in the network.
+**How it works:** The `bootstrap-node` name resolves to all registered bootstrap nodes in the network.
 No manual URL sharing needed!

 ---